probaxeoxebra/probaMinkoski/Explicacions/stPerpendicularVector.md

 # stPerpendicular Vector

-A stPerpendicular Vector to a given stVector a is obtained by reflecting a about an assymptpotic line ( a line passing through the base of a and with unitary slope.
+A stPerpendicular Vector to a given stVector a is obtained by reflecting a about an asymptpotic line ( a line passing through the base of a and with unitary slope.

 ![stPerpencicular](https://github.com/probaxeoxebra/probaMinkoski/blob/master/Interese/Images/PerpendVectors_Eucl_Mink.png "Euclidean vs. Minkowskian Perpendicularity")